 - “What is the best way to quit?”
 Using a program that offers a cohesive plan to quit.
 This includes medication to help with the physical cravings, a plan for common trigger times, and strategies to cope with emotions.

-What’s different about phone coaching vs. live chat coaching?
+What’s different about phone coaching vs. live chat coaching for tobacco cessation counseling?

 One of the best ways to leverage the motivation to quit tobacco into a success is to provide access to coaching in the moment smokers need the support.
 With live chat, the user initiates a chat or schedules an appointment with a coach via mobile device or desktop.